SelfishGene/ImSME-dataset/README.md

    ```

 4. Explore the dataset:
-   Open and run the `explore_ImSME_dataset.ipynb` notebook in Jupyter or any compatible environment.
+   A Jupyter notebook with basic loading and visualization of the dataset is provided - `explore_ImSME_dataset.ipynb`

 ## Dataset Structure